 The Charter Boat Fishery (Tsolos 2013) is a statewide multi-gear fishery that typically targets King George whiting, snapper, bight redfish and southern sea garfish.
 Fishing is conducted mainly on subtidal reef, seagrass and sand habitats.
 There are 109 licences (77 are active) and 148 registered vessels (80 are active) across the state.
-Between July 2009 and June 2012, 4 operators used Port Victoria as their port of departure, and 3 operators used Ceduna (Tsolos 2013).
+Western River, Marion Bay, Pondalowie Bay and Point Turton were used by 3, 8, 2 and 1 operators as their port of departure, respectively (Tsolos 2013),

-Baseline information on the Charter Boat Fishery relevant to the ESGMP includes:
+Baseline information on the Charter Boat Fishery relevant to the SSGMP includes:

-- The total statewide revenue of the Charter Boat Fishery was between \$4.3 and \$5.7 million between 2006/07 and 2013/14, and was about \$4.3 million in 2013/14 (EconSearch 2015g, Figure 25). - SARDI collated trip logbook data for individual marine fishing areas (see Appendix C) and provided summaries of retained catches in a fishery assessment report (Tsolos 2013).
+- The total statewide revenue of the Charter Boat Fishery was between \$4.3 and \$5.7 million between 2006/07 and 2013/14, and was about \$4.3 million in 2013/14 (EconSearch 2015g, Figure 26). - SARDI collated trip logbook data for individual marine fishing areas (see Appendix C) and provided summaries of retained catches in a fishery assessment report (Tsolos 2013).
 The catch in the Spencer Gulf/Coffin Bay region (see Appendix C) accounted for between 33 and 41 per cent of the statewide catch between 2009/10 and 2011/12 (Tsolos 2013).
-During this period, there was an increase in the overall number of fish harvested from about 49,000 to 63,300, a reduction in the proportion of snapper in the harvest from 35 to 22 percent, and an increase in the proportion of King George whiting from 41 to 49 percent (Tsolos 2013).
+During this period, there was an increase in the overall number of fish harvested from about 49,000 to 63,000, an increase in the proportion of King George whiting in the harvest from 41 to 49 per cent, and a reduction in the proportion of snapper from 35 to 22 per cent (Tsolos 2013).
+The catch in the Gulf St Vincent/Kangaroo Island region (see Appendix C) accounted for between 54 and 61 per cent of the statewide catch between 2009/10 and 2011/12 (Tsolos 2013).
+During this period, the number of fish harvested varied between 78,000 and 90,000, and the proportion of King George whiting varied between 26 and 37 per cent (Tsolos 2013).

-Figure 25.
+Figure 26.
 Total statewide revenue for the Charter Boat Fishery.
 Revenue has been adjusted to real terms (2013/14 dollars) using the consumer price index for Adelaide.
 Revenue was calculated from the total number of clients and an average price per person.
-Source: EconSearch (2015g).
+Source: EconSearch (2014g).